 Data sciences are moving fast, and probabilistic methods often provide a foundation and inspiration for such advances.
 A typical graduate probability course is no longer sufficient to acquire the level of mathematical sophistication that is expected from a beginning researcher in data sciences today.
 The proposed book intends to partially cover this gap.
 It presents some of the key probabilistic methods and results that should form an essential toolbox for a mathematical data scientist.
 This book can be used as a textbook for a basic second course in probability with a view toward data science applications.
 It is also suitable for self-study.

 The essential prerequisites for reading this book are a rigorous course in probability theory (on Masters or Ph.D. level), an excellent command of undergraduate linear algebra, and general familiarity with basic notions about Hilbert and normed spaces and linear operators.
 Knowledge of measure theory is not essential but would be helpful.

-The draft of the book is available:
+Download the final draft of the book for free:

 Feel free this draft only for your personal and classroom needs.
 Please do not distribute the copy.